JHoeflich1/OpenFFLipid/AlkaneDiffusion/README.txt

 6. Run runAlkances_nvt.py to create .sh run scripts submit .sh with " for script in *nvt_1.sh; do sbatch "$script"; done " to run NVT
 7. Run MSD_per_particle.py for each molecule size and each moelcule.
 Will need to adjust for all molecules
+8. Run Bootstrapping_diffusion to get the average Ds and Sterr (computed from bootstrapping)
-8. Run Diffusion_fitting.py to calcaulte and plot the diffusion coefficients
+8. Run Diffusion_fitting.py to calcaulte and plot the diffusion coefficients for different box sizes
 9. Create folders for each moelcule and separate files into their molecules